STJRush/juicebox/nicolelucia/story.md

 # Y:
 ## You go through the front door.
+## You slip on something and thump to the floor.
+## On the hard wood floor, you find a seemingly old looking map
 ## Once you go in you see a long, ominous hallway containing two doors.
 ## Do you go through door 1 or 2?
 # 1/2